1 Corinthians 15 – The Resurrection of Jesus and Our Resurrection

 i.
 Paul used the ancient Greek term ektroma meaning, “abortion, stillbirth, miscarriage” – it speaks of an untimely birth with “freakish” associations.
 Some think Paul used this striking word because the Corinthian Christians so consistently depreciated his stature as an apostle.
 They considered him truly a paulus (“little”) apostle, but Paul will glory in his weakness.

 h.
-The cumulative testimony of these witnesses is overwhelming.
+Seen by me also: The cumulative testimony of these witnesses is overwhelming.
 Not only did they see Jesus after His death, but they saw Him in a manner which revolutionized their faith and trust in Him.

 i.
 The changed character of the apostles, and their willingness to die for the testimony of the resurrection, eliminate fraud as an explanation of the empty tomb.